FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/basics/java_basics.md

 ## Overview

 - Objects, variables, and classes (in Java) make up our programs.
-We define, modify, use these variables and objects to make our programs run.
+We define, modify, and use these variables and objects to make our programs run.
 - Programs use key words to define characteristics of variables or objects.
 Basic keywords:
     - `#!java public` - an object accessible by other classes (files)
     - `#!java private` - an object only accessible by its containing class (file).
     - `#!java protected` - like private but can be seen by subclasses
-    - `#!java return` - value to return or give back after method execution (run). void - a method that returns no value
+    - `#!java return` - value to return or give back after method execution (run).
+    - `#!java void` - a method that returns no value
     - `#!java null` - a value that means empty or nothing

 !!!
 Warning "IMPORTANT NOTE"